infi-nl/coding-dojo-tailwindcss/README.md

 If your browser does not open automatically, you can open the website yourself by going to [http://localhost:8181](http://localhost:8181).

 Now you're good to go.
+The file we will be working in is `src/index.html`.

 ![Unstyled website](./assets/images/tailwind-dojo-example-unstyled-website.png)
 _- Website before styled with TailwindCSS_